lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Finally, the IID can be sent in its entirety on the LPWAN.
 In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "value-sent".

-## IPv6 extensions
+## IPv6 extension headers

-This document does not provide recommendations on how to compress IPv6 extensions.
+This document does not provide recommendations on how to compress IPv6 extension headers.

-## UDP source and destination port
+## UDP source and destination ports

 To allow for a single Rule being used for both directions, the UDP port values are identified by their role (Dev or App) and not by their position in the header (source or destination).
 The SCHC C/D MUST be aware of the traffic direction (Uplink, Downlink) to select the appropriate field.
 The following Rules apply for Dev and App port numbers.